 I am a documentary filmmaker living and working in Chicago, Illinois.
-I first moved to the midwest from my hometown of Farmingdale, Maine to pursue a degree with Northwestern University and have since spent four years working with the renowned social issue documentary producers, Kartemquin Films.
-Before making the move to freelance in 2016, I led a number of post-production teams, edited, and ultimately managed all of the organization's in-progress films as Kartemquin's Director of Production.
+I first moved to the midwest from my hometown of Farmingdale, Maine to pursue a degree with Northwestern University.
+After graduating, I spent four years working with the renowned social issue documentary producers, Kartemquin Films, where I led a number of post-production teams and ultimately managed all of the organization's in-progress films as Kartemquin's Director of Production.

 Outside of filmmaking, I travel whenever possible and do my best to climb anything with more altitude than Illinois' corn fields.
 Some of my favorite odd jobs have included working at a national park in Utah and a spiral staircase manufacturing plant in rural Maine.
-I first got into documentary filmmaking because I enjoy meeting people from all walks of life and I wanted to deliberately complicate my worldview.
-I'm interested in telling stories that challenge myself and others to always do the same.
+I'm interested in telling stories that challenge myself and others to complicate their worldview.

 THE WORK I DO: